+article

+coordinating conjunction

-article coordinating conjunction determiner possessive pronoun particle phrasal verb preposition singular noun transitive verb
+determiner possessive pronoun

+particle

+phrasal verb

+preposition

+singular noun

+transitive verb

 Sam dipped his foot in the pool.

-He had made his fortune overnight.
+He had made his fortune overnight

+Don't pick up a thing

-Her neighbor watered the lawn.
+Her neighbor watered the lawn

-Their was a possibility of an illegal situation.
+There was a possibility of an illegal situation

-She always figures out the answers eventually.
+She always figures out the answers eventually

-We've installed a generator but not a back up system
+We've installed a generator but not a back-up system

-They need these tools for their project.
+They need these tools for their project

-label the following:
+Label the following:

-base form of verb
+base form of verb correlative conjunction demonstrative determiner irregular plural noun linking verb quantifier subordinating conjunction

-correlative conjunction

-demonstrative determiner

-irregular plural noun

-linking verb

-quantifier

-subordinating

-conjunction

-You can visit more often.
+You can visit more often

 The dentist took x-rays of her teeth.

-I became better and better at riding.
+I became better and better at riding

-If Mike makes breakfast, it will save us a lot of time.
+If Mike makes breakfast, it will save us a lot of time

-He believes that both people want to come to an
+He believes that both people want to come to an agreement

-agreement.

-Neither his accountant nor his stockbroke er was able to help
+Neither his accountant nor his stockbroker was able to help

-She never got tired of watching those kids.
+She never got tired of watching those kids